06. Append-Only KV Store

 Invoke `mmap`

-To read a file via mmap, use the PROT_READ and MAP_SHARED flags.
+A file-backed mmap can be either read-only, read-write, or copy-on-write.
+To create a read-only mmap, use the PROT_READ and MAP_SHARED flags.

-mremap can be used to remap a mapping to a larger range when the file is expanded.
-However, the start address may change, which can hinder concurrent readers in later chapters.
+mremap remaps a mapping to a larger range, it’s like realloc.
+That’s one way to deal with the growing file.
+However, the address may change, which can hinder concurrent readers in later chapters.
 Our solution is to add new mappings to cover the expanded file.

 type KV struct {